jfdenise/wildfly-graal/README.md

 ## Build the image

 In this script replace some jdenise with your context.
+We do compute the classpath dynamically

+* Generate the script: sh ./generate-build-script.sh

-* run: sh ./build-wildfly-image.sh
+* Do the buid: sh ./build-image.sh

 ## Run the image